Average Salary in Kansas: 3 Key Takeaways

 Kansas’s hospitality and restaurant industry offers a range of career opportunities at varying salary levels, influenced by location, job role, and experience.

-- Wide Salary Ranges: Entry-level roles such as Line Cooks and Servers typically start at $12–$14 per hour, whereas specialized Chefs, Hotel Managers, and high-volume Bartenders can earn significantly more when factoring in tips or bonuses.
+- Wide Salary Ranges: Entry-level roles start at $12–$14/hour, while skilled chefs, managers, and busy bartenders can earn significantly more with tips or bonuses.

-- Cost of Living: Kansas remains more affordable than many other states, allowing workers to stretch their earnings further when it comes to housing, transportation, and daily expenses.
+- Cost of Living: Kansas is more affordable than many states, helping workers stretch their earnings on housing, transportation, and daily costs.

-- Future Prospects: As Kansas continues to develop its tourism and hospitality industries, wages may gradually increase to attract skilled labor, particularly in high-demand areas like Kansas City and Wichita.
+- Future Prospects: As Kansas grows its tourism and hospitality sectors, wages may rise to attract skilled workers.

-While Kansas may not have the high wages found in larger metropolitan markets, the combination of a lower cost of living and steady industry growth makes it a viable option for hospitality professionals looking to establish or advance their careers.
+While Kansas may lack the high wages of larger metros, its low cost of living and steady industry growth make it a strong option for hospitality professionals.